zyf0717/zyf0717.github.io/_posts/2026-05-07-day1-vs-day2-agentic-ai.markdown

 The real advantage will not go to those who generate the most code or move the fastest, but to those who can judge which artifacts deserve to enter production and which should remain prototypes.

-> Agentic AI makes day-1 easier, it also makes day-2 more important.
+> Agentic AI makes day-1 easier.
+It also makes day-2 more important.